vkebkal/juice-shop-master/challenges/REAMDE-change-benders-password.md

 A detailed walkthrough of this challenge, including discovery, exploitation, and explanation, is available in the Loom video:
 **[[Loom Video Link](https://www.loom.com/share/05873b96974e4dec8c963592e425f099?sid=951b4bac-2a7d-47a0-ae79-38a7d90d8b23)]**

----

-## Disclaimer

-This repository and all contained material are for **educational purposes only**.
-No real persons or data were harmed or used.
-Do **not** apply these techniques outside of authorized, legal contexts.